Victor Frankenstein: History

 Assembling a humanoid creature from parts of corpses and ambiguous means involving electricity, Frankenstein successfully brings it to life, but he is horrified by the creature's ugliness.
 He flees from his creation, who disappears and, after several negative encounters with the locals, swears revenge on his creator.
 When his youngest brother, William, is found murdered, Frankenstein knows instantly that his creation is the killer, but says nothing.
 The Frankensteins' housekeeper, Justine, is blamed for the boy's death and executed; Frankenstein is wracked with guilt but does not come forward with the truth because he thinks no one will believe his story, and he is afraid of the reactions such a story would provoke.

 The creature approaches Frankenstein and begs him to create a female companion for him.
-Frankenstein agrees, but ultimately destroys this creation, fearing the idea of a race of monsters.
+Frankenstein agrees, but ultimately destroys this creation, fearing the idea of a whole race of monsters being born.
 Enraged, the creature swears revenge; he kills Henry Clerval, Frankenstein's best friend, and promises Frankenstein, "I shall be with you on your wedding night."
 The creature keeps his promise by strangling Elizabeth on her matrimonial bed.
 Within a few days, Frankenstein's father dies of grief.
 With nothing else left to live for, Frankenstein dedicates his life to destroying the creature.

 Frankenstein pursues the "fiend" or "demon" (as he calls his creation) to the Arctic, intending to destroy it.
 Although he is rescued by a ship attempting an expedition to the North Pole, he dies after relating his tale to the ship's captain, Robert Walton.
 His creature, upon discovering the death of his creator, is overcome by sorrow and guilt and vows to commit suicide by burning himself alive in "the Northernmost extremity of the globe;" he then disappears, never to be seen or heard from again.